RITIK-12/DotCanvas/README.md

 ---

-Built for the Polkadot Hackathon by [Your Team Name] 🚀
+Built for the Polkadot Hackathon by Ritik Bompilwar. 🚀